Updated: Mar 29

 This is the time when we discover the diaphragm, “masque” and all those terms that classically taught students to learn when they attend their classes.
 This is also the time when the vocal range decreases – people would stick to their strongest ranges and that is how we started classifying voices as sopranos, altos, tenors, baritones, basses etc. At that time, bel canto vocal technique appears.
 It is still popular nowadays.

-After many years of being taught bel canto, I started doing research on different singing methods as I have been always more interested in pop singing than classical singing (note – I still appreciate classical singing and I do sing classically!).
+After many years of being taught bel canto, I started doing research on different singing methods as I have been always more interested in pop singing than classical singing (note – I still appreciate classical singing and I do sing classically!
+The italian tenors are a huge inspiration always !).
 I found an article about Speech Level Singing method set by Seth Riggs.
 There was one, very impressive thing – the list of his students – Michael Jackson, Whoopi Goldberg, Stevie Wonder, Tina Turner, Cher, Celine Dion, Barbra Streisand, Amy Lee, Samuel L. Jackson... to name a few.
 The technique requires you to focus on the way you speak and then make the notes longer so you turn them into singing.
 In its roots, it totally disregarded the diaphragm role in singing as well as all the other features that “classical” singing was taking into consideration.

 At that time, it was a revolution.
 My first SLS singing lesson was when I was 15 and I remember using my all pocket money and savings to pay for my 30-minute session with a certified SLS tutor.
 The only thing I was supposed to focus on was the connection of my vocal cords.
 What was also fascinating, the founder claimed that everyone can sing in any range.